-I formed MJMRECORDS in 2001 to help the homeless in Oceanside, CA. I used my music and artwork to help get people off the streets and into rehab.
-Most of the people I sponsored came from "The Bread of Life" rescue mission.
-It took me 8 years to finish 3 cds: "5 Years Ago Today", "The Rapture" and "Living a Dream."
-These were recorded in my bedroom on a Roland vs1880.
-After moving to Chico, in Northern California, I have finally finished my 4th cd"Summer Days." .All but two of the tracks "Sail Away" and "Shine my light" were recorded in Nashville.Special thanks to Mike Dunbar for helping produce this record.Also I have taken up painting again.Check out the art gallery page as I will be adding new art.
+I formed MJMRECORDS in 2001 to help the homeless in Oceanside, CA. The vision was to use music and artwork to help get people off the streets and into rehab.
+Most of the people sponsored came from "The Bread of Life" rescue mission.
+It took 8 years to finish 3 cds: "5 Years Ago Today", "The Rapture" and "Living a Dream."
+These were recorded in a bedroom studio on a Roland vs1880.
+After moving to Chico, in Northern California, finally finished my 4th release "Summer Days." .All but two of the tracks "Sail Away" and "Shine my light" were recorded in Nashville.Special thanks to Mike Dunbar for helping produce this record.Also started painting again.Check out the art gallery page.

 San diego Troubador interview

 How Michael James Moore Turned his Music into a Ministry to Help Others

 In today's day and age, the papers are full of stories about celebrities who go into rehab; what you don't read about are the hundreds of people – the unknowns and have-nots – who really need the help that a rehab center has to offer.
 Some rehab centers, like the Green Oaks Ranch in Vista , cost money and require a sponsorship in order for someone to be admitted.
 If those unknowns and have-nots find themselves at the bottom rung of society, they're lucky if they can find a rescue mission just to get a meal and a warm place to sleep, let alone to find the help they need to get their lives back on track.
 Enter Michael James Moore.